Yen Shorts in Panic ModeApril 10, 2016

 George Smiley (Gary Oldman), Tinker Tailor Soldier Spy (2011)

-Fortunately, as we all know, central banks tend to surprise us with all sorts of interesting moves when things start to get ugly but at this point, any kind of supporting act from the BOJ would look like a complete surrender by giving the market participants what they desperately want.
+Fortunately, as we all know, central banks tend to surprise us with all sorts of interesting moves.
+When things get ugly any kind of supporting act from the BOJ looks like a complete surrender.
+This means giving the market participants what they desperately want.
+Yen shorts in panic mode already?

-The fact that there’s been a lot of complaining about the selloff in USDJPY, more or less confirms the rumor that started in the beginning of the week, that the pair might be overcrowded with long positions.
+The USDJPY falling brought many complaints.
+More or less, the market confirms the rumor that started in the beginning of the week.
+That is, the pair might be overcrowded with long positions.
 I don’t care if indeed that was the case but I do find something else very interesting about the whole “drama”.

 If I look at the USDJPY chart, then I would say that BOJ has nothing to worry about.
 Technically we could go all the way to 105.00 area and the bullish bias for the pair would still be intact in the bigger picture.
 Whatever the case will be, I’m sure we’ll see some interesting developments surrounding that pair in the coming weeks and months.

-The second hot subject these days is of course the leak of tax documents from Panama.
-As the amount of leaked documents is massive, we should expect a long-lasting effect from that event but is it going to have a direct impact on the markets is very questionable.
-So far it hasn’t affected price action in currency market and the way I see it, the only risk can come from the political side.
+The second hot subject these days is, of course, the leak of tax documents from Panama.
+As a number of leaked documents is massive, we should expect a long-lasting effect from that event but is it going to have a direct impact on the markets is very questionable.
+So far it hasn’t affected price action in the currency market and the way I see it, the only risk can come from the political side.
 Prime Minister of Iceland already resigned due to the scandal and we should expect more of these kinds of events in the future if further fraudulent behavior among politicians is discovered.

-Whatever the case will be, time will gives us the answer.
+Whatever the case will be, time will give us the answer.

 Capital Properties FX